$139 Find Cheap Flights from Seattle to The Big Island

 The average price of all round-trip flights from Seattle to The Big Island clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to The Big Island on a Monday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to The Big Island on a Thursday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from Seattle to The Big Island.
-For your return ticket, we recommend flying on a Thursday and avoiding Saturdays for the best deals.
+For your return ticket, we recommend flying on a Sunday and avoiding Mondays for the best deals.

 How far in advance should I book a flight from Seattle to The Big Island?